acumos/face-privacy-filter/README.md

                         save detections from model (model must be provided via 'dump_model')
   -i INPUT, --input INPUT
-                        absolute path to input image (only during prediction / dump)
+                        absolute path to input data (image or csv, only during prediction / dump)
-  -s, --suppress_image  do not create an extra row for a returned image -a PUSH_ADDRESS, --push_address PUSH_ADDRESS
+  -c, --csv_input       input as CSV format not an image -s, --suppress_image  do not create an extra row for a returned image -f {detect,pixelate}, --function {detect,pixelate}
+                        which type of model to generate -a PUSH_ADDRESS, --push_address PUSH_ADDRESS
                         server address to push the model (e.g. http://localhost:8887/v2/models)